 Top The Pancakes:

 Now, top with whatever you want!
 We made some cinnamon butter, whipped cream and cut up some berries.
 We of course topped it all with sugar free syrup.
-Your fluffy keto friendly coconut pancakes are all set, in no time!
+Your fluffy keto coconut flour pancakes are all set, in no time!

 Is Coconut Flour Good for Keto?